JongSuk1/SSL-Fixmatch/README.md

 # Rethinking Semi Supervised Learning in Long Tailed Distribution: What Can We do?
-This project is a vision part project conducted in KAIST Computer Science CS492 (H): Special Topics in CS < Deep Learning for Real-World Problems >
+This project is a vision part project conducted in KAIST Computer Science CS492 (H): Special Topics in Computer Science: <Deep Learning for Real-World Problems>

-We use KAIST-NAVER product class 265 dataset from Naver Shopping website.
+We used KAIST-NAVER 265 classes dataset collected from NAVER Shopping website and want to say thank you to \[NSML]{https://ai.nsml.navercorp.com/} for providing GPU resourses.

 ## Semi-supervised learning with imbalance resolving method
 You can train model on both on local and NSML.